promptfoo/promptfoo-docs/docs/getting-started.md

 # Set an LLM
 providers: openai:gpt-4-0613

-# These test attributes are applied to every test
+# These test properties are applied to every test
 defaultTest:
   assert:
+    # Verify that the output doesn't contain "AI language model"
+    - type: not-contains
+      value: AI language model

-    # Verify that the output doesn't identify itself as AI
+    # Verify that the output doesn't apologize, using model-graded eval
     - type: llm-rubric
-      value: Do not mention that you are an AI or chat assistant
+      value: Does not contain an apology

     # Prefer shorter outputs using a scoring function
     - type: javascript